Ronlin1/2024/README.md

 # 2024...............
-My Opportunities, Hackathons, Tech Events Tracker Repo
+Opportunities, Hackathons, Tech Events Tracker Repo

+-- The dates on each lin refer to the respective deadlines.
+The dates I use here are usually a few days to the actual deadline to give you some time to prep for the opportunity you are applying for.

 ## Hackathons & Competitions
 - [ ] UPCOMING - https://www.openhackathons.org/s/upcoming-events